yarpc/yab/README.md

                                  milliseconds are assumed. (default: 1s)
       --disable-thrift-envelope  Disables Thrift envelopes (disabled by default for TChannel)
+      --multiplexed-thrift       Enables the Thrift TMultiplexedProtocol used
+                                 by services that host multiple Thrift services on a single endpoint.

 Transport Options:
   -s, --service=                 The TChannel/Hyperbahn service name